 The course at Belvoir Park Golf Club was one of the finest parkland layouts in Northern Ireland.
 On the outskirts of Belfast, it found use during the war for cultivation.
 Crops of potatoes and flax were grown on the 3rd, 4th, and 5th fairways as part of the Dig For Victory campaign.

 A surprise visitor to Donaghadee Golf Club in the 1940s was Joachim Von Ribbentrop.
 The Nazi Foreign Minister was a guest of Lord Londonderry.
 He was visiting Mount Stewart in Co.
 Down when he stopped for a round of golf at the nearby course in Donaghadee.

 Dunmurry Golf Club

 Samuel Maxwell “Max” McCready lived next to the club at Dunmurry in Co.
 Antrim.
-He was a regular on the original nine hole course where he honed his skills in the 1930s and 1940s.
+He was a regular on the original nine-hole course where he honed his skills in the 1930s and 1940s.
 Max served in the Royal Air Force as a navigator on combat missions over Europe.
 After the war, he became a regular on the amateur circuit winning the British Championship in 1949.

 Greencastle Golf Club

 The course at Greencastle in Co.
 Donegal was the scene of a crash landing on 24th June 1945.
-Lieutenant Gerald Wills Worner brought his Grumman Hellcat I down on the open green land after engine failure en route from RAF Eglington, Co.
+Lieutenant Gerald Wills Worner brought his Grumman Hellcat I down on the open green land after engine failure en route from RNAS Eglington, Co.
 Londonderry.
 The young New Zealander survived the incident and his damaged plane was returned across the border three days later.